PROCEDURES FOR THE SUBMISSION OF A FLIGHT PLAN

 If any of the above field values have changed, it is necessary to cancel the flight plan and submit a new one.

-Note 2: Any possible changes to the field 19 data shall be announced to the ATS Reporting Office of the flight plan submission or to directly by means of message.
+Note 2: Any possible changes to the field 19 data shall be announced to the ATS Reporting Office of the flight plan submission or to the IFPS directly by means of a CHG message.
 In exceptional cases the changes to the field 19 comparing to the original flight plan may be reported on the first contact with the air traffic control centres or FIC.

 It is not possible to change the “EOBT” adduced in the flight plan to an earlier time by means of a “DLA” message.